 Others in the field characterize dependence based on levels of alcohol tolerance and withdrawal symptoms.
 They note that people may have physical dependence but not an addiction.
 However, addiction is often not far from becoming a full-fledged problem.

 Overall, there are two types of dependence.
 Physical dependence causes a conditioned physical response.
 Whereas, mental dependence causes a conditioned emotional response.

 Triggers, which motivate people to use, could be specific people, places, or events users associate with drinking.
 When physically dependent, triggers cause muscle pain, nausea, shaking, and sweating.
 When mentally dependent, triggers create anxiety or depression.

-The main determining factor of an alcohol addiction is cognitive chemical changes.
+The main determining factor of alcohol addiction is cognitive chemical changes.
 People make drinking their priority even though it harms them.
-They also become irrational when they don’t have alcohol.
+They also become irrational when they don't have alcohol.
 These are all examples of your brain’s reaction to alcohol’s absence.

 Addiction also occurs without physical dependence.
 However, experts consider physical dependence the most severe form of addiction.
-Often, when physical dependence isn’t present, addiction is the result of mental dependence.
-The body doesn’t need the alcohol, but the brain truly believes, in order to function, drug use is necessary.
+Often, when physical dependence isn't present, addiction is the result of mental dependence.
+The body doesn't need alcohol, but the brain truly believes, in order to function, drug use is necessary.

 Although dependence and addiction are different, they have similar signs.
 People who notice these signs in themselves or others need to seek treatment.

 Those with alcohol problems can't control how much they drink or quit when they want to.
 They start to build tolerance, so they need more drinks to get the same euphoria.
 Often, drinking starts in the morning and may last all day.

 Likewise, drinking itself takes up a lot of time.
 Instead of participating in activities they love or visiting with family members, substance abuse becomes the priority.